-EU Missions related to the Health Cluster are:
+The EU Missions related to the Health Cluster is:

 Cancer Mission – The goal of the Cancer Mission is work alongside the Europe’s Beating Cancer Plan to improve the lives of more than 3 million people by 2030 through prevention, cure and solutions to live longer and better.
 It has four objectives: